There’s a perfect AR-15 out there for you and we’ll help you find it.

 Competition guns are specifically tailored race rifles for 3-Gun (rifle, pistol, & shotgun) or other competitions.

 Normally you’ll see longer barrels and gas systems coupled with big brakes/compensators to reduce recoil and enable faster followup shots.
 Almost everything else in the system is customized to the shooter.
-We’ll leave this topic for another day.
+For the best out of the box competition AR’s…click here.

 It brings me great sadness to have to add this for 2017.

-But featureless rifles make it legal for residents of CA and NY to own AR-15 style firearms.
+But featureless rifles make it legal for residents of CA and NY (and probably more) to own AR-15 style firearms with accessible magazine releases.